laestrada/laestrada.github.io/_recipes/dominican-mashed-potatoes.md

 1. Cut the potatoes into medium sized chunks.
 Boil the potatoes until soft.
 In parallel, hard boil the eggs.

 1. Mash the potatoes and eggs until texture is smooth.

-1. Add mayonaise, olive oil, olives, and spices, tasting frequently and adjusting to taste.
+1. Add mayonnaise, olive oil, olives, and spices, tasting frequently and adjusting as needed.

 1. Serve with red peppers on top.